Real Estate

 Virtual staging

-Oftentimes, homes are quickly put on the market under conditions that are less than ideal for real estate photography.
+Often, homes are put on the market quickly under conditions that are less than ideal for real estate photography.
 A messy room, shabby furniture, or bad paint job can make a home seem very unappealing online.
-These factors don’t decrease a property’s actual worth but will reduce a property’s appeal online and will make it harder for the listing to succeed online.
+These factors don’t decrease a property’s actual worth, but they reduce its appeal online and make it harder for the listing to succeed.

 Virtual staging is a technology that can help address many of these problems.
-Virtual staging works by editing existing images to remove or replace furniture, digitally replace a paint job, or to remodel fixtures like cabinets and counter tops.
-When shown alongside non-altered home photos, virtual staging is a great tool to help buyers visualize a property’s full potential.
+Virtual staging works by editing existing images to remove or replace furniture, digitally repaint, or remodel fixtures like cabinets and countertops.
+When shown alongside unaltered home photos, virtual staging is a powerful tool for helping buyers visualize a property’s full potential.

 Here’s a great example of virtual staging from an article published in The National Association of Realtors:

 Though virtual staging can be extremely powerful, it is important to never misinform buyers or misrepresent a property with false imagery.
-Virtual staging should always be displayed alongside original high-quality home photos so buyers can tell what the house actually looks like vs what it could look like.
+Virtual staging should always be displayed alongside original, high-quality home photos so buyers can see what the house actually looks like vs. what it could look like.

 3D home modeling (AKA virtual tours)

 3D home models are a far more effective way to showcase a home’s layout than a traditional 2D floor plan.
 2D floor plans can be hard to understand and are difficult to grasp a sense of scale.
-3D models are a much more intuitive way to understand a home’s floorplan, and 3D spaces can also be filled with digital furniture to help buyers better understand how the room will look like once furnished.
+3D models are a much more intuitive way to understand a home’s floor plan, and 3D spaces can also be filled with digital furniture to help buyers better understand what the room will look like once furnished.

-3D models can show the vertical axis which helps buyers understand how tall a room is.
-This is especially helpful when looking at multi story homes with staircases or raised ceilings.
-As demonstrated below, layouts with 3D rendering are much easier for potential renters and buyers to connect with compared to a traditional 2D flat image.
+3D models can display the vertical axis, helping buyers understand how tall a room is.
+This is especially helpful when looking at multi-story homes with staircases or raised ceilings.
+As demonstrated below, layouts with 3D rendering are much easier for potential renters and buyers to connect with than traditional 2D flat images.

 Having a photography solution that scales